ColinShaw/self-driving-car-capstone/README.md

 linear velocity set in the axis of travel.
 Second, the traffic light control is performed, which is the topic of the next section.

-We first identify which waypoint index is nearest in front of the car while ensuring the heading.
+We first identify which waypoint index is nearest in front of the car.
 Next, depending on the control from the traffic light, we generate a velocity profile for waypoints in front of the car.
 These are combined in a `Lane` topic and published.
 We added a new topic that is intended to be invoked from the console using `rostopic pub ...` so that the speed setpoint can be adjusted at whim.

 The waypoint follower implements what is known as the `pure pursuit` algorithm (see [here](docs/Coulter.pdf) for more on that), which returns a `TwistStamped`